Winter storm challenges U.S. East Coast energy complex

 Total gas consumption in the lower 48 U.S. states peaked at 141.9 billion cubic feet per day on Monday, New Year’s Day, and was expected to remain near that level all week, according to Thomson Reuters analysts.

-One bcfd of gas is enough to fuel about 5 million U.S. homes.
+One bcfd of gas is enough to fuel about five million U.S. homes.